 View the proportional contribution of clones by Seurat or SCE object

-meta data after combineExpression()
+meta data after combineExpression().
+The visualization

 is based on the ggalluvial package, which requires the aesthetics